 “Readiness probe failed: Get "http://172.18.0.6:8080/": dial tcp 172.18.0.6:8080: connect: connection refused”

 As noted earlier, we purposefully created a situation where the readiness probe would continuously fail.
 Our service is actually running on port 80 within the pods.
 Let’s make a small correction to the code to resolve this and re-deploy.
 We will change the readinessProbe section to use port 80.

 We can delete the deployment from the main dashboard screen.
 Under deployments, find the one named “web” and use the navigation element to choose the Delete option.

 After deleting the application, repeat the steps for creating a new deployment.
 This time using the corrected code.
 The results when uploaded will show a happy deployment that has allowed our containers to be created and the readiness probe to complete.

 Using Kubernetes readiness probes for proper management is just one way to ensure stable services that have a way to heal themselves.
-In conjunction with other types of probes, they allow time needed for all resources to be “warmed up” and ready to take actions without giving false positives for alerts.
+In conjunction with other types of probes, they allow the time needed for all resources to be “warmed up” and are ready to take action without giving false positives for alerts.
 They also make sure the application remains active and processing as expected.
 Otherwise, the failed containers are replaced, and the cycle repeats itself.